LEGO Volkswagen T2 Camper Van (10279)

 If you love the shape of a classic 1960s VW bus, this one nails it and looks brilliant on a shelf.

-The medium azure paint job pops, the camping interior is packed with detail, and the sliding door plus pop-up tent are lovely touches.
-Just know going in that it's a bit fiddly to build and delicate to handle, so it's more of a display piece than a rough-and-tumble toy.
+The medium azure paint pops, the camping interior is packed with detail, and the sliding door and pop-up tent are lovely touches I kept fiddling with.
+What I have to be honest about is the handling.
+It is fussy to build and delicate to pick up, with panels that pop off, so treat it as a display piece and not a toy and you will get on with it fine.

 Best for: grown-up VW fans who want the T2 to sit beside their retired T1